zwbx/openpi/README.md

 **PyTorch:**
 1. Inference: matches JAX - weights and activations are bfloat16 except for selected layers in float32
-2. Training: supports either all float32 or the same mixed precision as inference (default) You can change it by setting `pytorch_training_precision` in the config.
-Per GPU batch size can be 64 with mixed precision but 16 with float32 on a 80GB memory A100 or H100.
-Further optimizations to reduce memory consumption can be done in the future.
+2. Training: supports either all float32 (default) or the same mixed precision as inference.
+You can change it by setting `pytorch_training_precision` in the config.

 ### Validation Results